HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 Filter ID: 307

 #### Description
-bzip2 is a freely available, patent free, high-quality data compressor.
+bzip2 is a freely available, patent-free, high-quality data compressor.
 It typically compresses files to within 10% to 15% of the best available techniques (the PPM family of statistical compressors), whilst being around twice as fast at compression and six times faster at decompression.

 #### Information
 http://www.bzip.org